-More bones have been removed, some of the fat and a few muscles (backstrap, latissimus dorsi, infraspinatus, subscapularis, rhomboideus, and trapezius) removed.
-It's fairly common to see this cut either tied, or placed in netting.
+More bones have been removed, some of the fat has been trimmed, and a few extra muscles (backstrap, infraspinatus, latissimus dorsi, rhomboideus, subscapularis and trapezius) removed.
+It's common to see this cut either tied, or placed in a netting.

 Beef Rib, Roast-Ready, Special NAMP/IMPS 109A

-This cut is basically the same as the Roast-Ready, except the fat layer covering the muscles mentioned above is now put back into place, instead of being removed.
-This is what you're most likely to find in your local supermarket, and I consider it to be the ideal variation of rib roast.
+This cut is basically the same as the 109 Roast-Ready, except that the fat layer covering the exposed meat below the ribs has been put back into place, instead of being removed.
+The addition of the fat helps protect the meat during cooking and adds additional juiciness to the cut.
+This is what I consider to be the ideal variation of rib roast.

 Beef Rib, Roast-Ready, Cover Off, Short Cut (Export Style) NAMP/IMPS 109

-Very similar to the Roast-Ready-Special, except the fat layer I was just crowing about is removed and the roast has been trimmed to be more compact.
+Very similar to the 109A Roast Ready Special, except the fat layer that I love has been removed and the roast has been trimmed even more to make it more compact.

 Beef Rib, Roast-Ready, Boneless NAMP/IMPS 110

-Just like the Roast-Ready, except that all of the bones and the intercostal meat have been removed.
-While this does make for easier carving, consider buying your roast with the bones in for superior flavor.
-These are usually placed in netting, or tied.
+Just like the 109 Roast Ready, except that all of the bones and intercostal muscle have been removed.
+While this does make for easier carving and a shorter cooking time, consider purchasing your roast with the bones in as it makes for a superior flavor.
+The 110 is usually tied or placed in netting.

-This is the most common primal cut served as Prime Rib in restaurants and buffets.
+The Ribeye Lip-on is the most common primal cut served as Prime Rib in restaurants, buffets, banquet and catering events.

 Beef Rib, Ribeye Roll NAMP/IMPS 112

-Similar to the 112 but with most of the excess fat trimmed as well as intercostal connective meat.
+Similar to the 112 but with the majority of the excess fat trimmed as well as the intercostal connective meat removed.